jbryer/login/README.md

 to collect data without a pre-existing user management system.
 User credentials are stored in any database that supports the [DBI](https://dbi.r-dbi.org) interface.
-Passwords are hashed using MD5 in the browser so the unhashed password is never available to the Shiny server.
+Passwords are hashed using MD5 in the browser so that unencrypted passwords are never available to the Shiny server.
 For an extra layer of security, you can [salt](https://en.wikipedia.org/wiki/Salt_(cryptography)) the password before storing it in the database.